You guys are awesome, thank you so much for looking after Taruni. - Sue from Greenbank

 Veterinarians can provide vaccination against Hendra virus in horses from 5th November 2012.
 Due to its availability under the Minor Use Permit conditions there are some very strict restrictions that are in place.

-- It is also mandatory that they are microchipped before their first vaccine.
-Your microchip will be recorded in a national register
+- It is mandatory that the horse is microchipped before their first Hendra vaccination.
+The horse’s microchip number and Hendra vaccination is recorded in a national register.

-- Horses need to be at least 4 months old to receive the vaccine.
-It is not recommended in stallions or pregnant mares.
-The effects of the vaccine on fertility has not yet been ascertained
+- Horses need to be at least 4 months old to receive the Hendra vaccination.

-Obviously the vaccine is a preventative for Hendra Virus, and not a treatment.
-If you suspect your horse has contracted Hendra contact your vet immediately.
+The vaccine is a preventative measure for Hendra virus and not a treatment.
+If you suspect your horse has contracted Hendra please contact your vet immediately.